Universities & Colleges

 Springfield • 937-328-3874

-The Clark State Performing Arts Center is the performance home for area arts organizations and is helping to revitalize downtown Springfield by acting as the hub of entertainment, arts, and culture.
-An impressive array of performances is offered annually.
-Music.
-Theatre.
-Broadway…and more!
-It’s the PAC’s 25th Anniversary Season, so be prepared for some unforgettable shows!
+The Clark State Performing Arts Center is the performance home for area arts organizations and is helping to revitalize downtown Springfield by acting as the hub of entertainment, arts and culture.
+An impressive array of performances are offered annually.

 Edison State Community College